-The group operates two pension schemes providing benefits based on final pensionable pay, which are closed to new entrants and were closed to future accruals on 6th April 2009.
+The group operates two pension schemes providing benefits based on final pensionable pay, which are closed to new entrants and were closed to future accruals on 6 April 2009.
 The assets are independent of the finances of the group and are administered by Trustees.
-In July 2010 the UK Government announced that the statutory minimum level of revaluation would in the future be calculated using the Consumer Price Index ("CPI") rather than the Retail Price Index ("RPI").
-Following an independent review during the year, it was agreed that pension increases will be in line with the new statutory requirements.
-This change has been accounted for as an actuarial gain in these financial statements.

-The latest actuarial valuation was performed with an effective date of 6th April 2011 using the attained unit method.
+The latest actuarial valuation was performed with an effective date of 6 April 2011 using the attained unit method.
 It assumed that the rate of return on investments was 5.8% per annum for pre-retirement and 4.9% for post-retirement and price inflation was 3.5% under RPI and 3.1% under CPI.
 The demographic assumptions are based on S1NA tables with an age rating of -1 year being applied to the birth tables for the Staff Scheme.
 The Staff Scheme has assumed long cohort projected improvements of 1% per annum on future life expectancy, with the Shopfloor Scheme being based on CMI projections with a 1.5% per annum long-term rate of improvement.

-The next actuarial valuation will be performed with an effective date of 6th April 2014.
+The next actuarial valuation will be performed with an effective date of 6 April 2014.

-In addition, the group operates a money purchase pension scheme whereby contributions are invested through individual accounts under an insurance policy administered by Trustees.
+In addition, the group operated a money purchase pension scheme whereby contributions are invested through individual accounts under an insurance policy administered by Trustees.
+On 1 February 2013 the group commenced contributions to individual members' Group Personal Pension Plans in place of the money purchase scheme.